-- 1. TOEFL score of 450 (paper-based) or 133 (computer-based); - 2.
+- 1. TOEFL score of 450 (paper-based) or 133 (computer-based) or 45-46 (internet-based); - 2.
 Completion of Level 107 from a designated English Language School Center (ELS); - 3.
 Score of 5.0 on the International English Language Testing System exam (IELTS); - 4.
 Score of 60 on Michigan English Language Assessment Battery (MELAB); - 5.
 A certificate of completion of Intensive English 4 at FMU; - 6.
-Graduation from high school in the United States or an official copy of a GED; - Graduation from an American high school abroad where curriculum is delivered in English. - To successfully complete Intensive English 4, a student must receive a score of 450 on the Institutional TOEFL.
+Graduation from high school in the United States or an official copy of a GED; - 7.
+Graduation from an American high school abroad where curriculum is delivered in English. - To successfully complete Intensive English 4, a student must receive a score of 450 on the Institutional TOEFL.